 MYO7A (Myosin VIIA) is a Protein Coding gene.
-Diseases associated with MYO7A include deafness, autosomal recessive 2 and deafness, autosomal dominant 11.
-Among its related pathways are RhoGDI Pathway and Signaling by GPCR.
-GO annotations related to this gene include calmodulin binding and protein dimerization activity.
+Diseases associated with MYO7A include Usher Syndrome, Type 1B and Deafness, Autosomal Dominant 11.
+Among its related pathways are the visual cycle I (vertebrates) and Metabolism of fat-soluble vitamins.
+GO annotations related to this gene include protein homodimerization activity and protein domain specific binding.
 An important paralog of this gene is MYO7B.

 UniProtKB/Swiss-Prot for MYO7A Gene